oOo0oOo/LeanParanoia/README.md

 ## Exploits

 See [EXPLOITS.md](EXPLOITS.md) for a list of the different exploit categories that LeanParanoia checks for.
+For a comparison of how LeanParanoia, lean4checker, and SafeVerify detect these exploits, see [VERIFIER_COMPARISON.md](VERIFIER_COMPARISON.md).

 ## Installation & Usage